NanaHaetham/NanaHaetham/README.md

 - 👋 Hi, I’m @NanaHaetham
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... eating
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... translation
 - 💞️ I’m looking to collaborate on ...
+Nothing really haha
 - 📫 How to reach me ...
+Discord : NANA .... ♫#2283

 <!---
 NanaHaetham/NanaHaetham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.